 Future 50’s – we’re going to be publishing a series of ‘Future 50’ reports – highlighting the leading early stage, emergent tech companies changing the face of insurance.

-Insurtech 100 – we’ll once again publish our Insurtech 100 later this year, this time broadening out to include the best of innovation from established startups, scaleups and incumbent insurers.
+Insurtech 100 – we’ll once again publish our Insurtech 100 later this year, this time broadening out to include the best of wave of innovation from established startups, scaleups and incumbent insurers.

 In both cases we’ll be asking for your input on who you think should be featured and why, so look out for more details soon.

 Right, let’s get stuck in.
-It’s been another busy couple of weeks in the world of insurance innovation.
+It’s been another busy couple of weeks in the world of new wave of insurance innovation.

 There’s plenty of IPO chat at the moment.
 Whether the valuations are deserved or not, what it does do is bring insurtech into mainstream consciousness.
 And with that comes both new interest from investors and entrepreneurs.
 And with that comes an accelerated pace of change.

 All very good news.
-A few that have been grabbing headlines this week – all included in last year’s Insurtech 100 – are:
+A few that have been grabbing headlines this week – all included in last year’s Insurtech 100, IPOs and a new wave of innovation – are:

 Digital insurance platform and pay-per-mile insurtech Metromile (#20) has officially completed its merger with INSU Acquisition Corp II, and has begun trading on NASDAQ under ‘MILE’.